Symmetry-based quantum algorithms for open-shop scheduling with hard constraints: Results

-Second, we consider an OSSP(1,3,3)-instance, i.e.\ a TSP instance with 3 cities, and demonstrate our VQA on a real (noisy) quantum hardware: the IBM Q System One.
-In addition, we simulate the application with a classical computer.
+As another proof of principle, we consider an OSSP(1,3,3) instance, i.e.,\ a TSP instance with three cities, and demonstrate our VQA on a real (noisy) quantum hardware: the IBM Q System One.
+For the same problem instance, we also conduct a noisy simulation of the VQA on a classical computer.